PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 ## 3.16.
 Fix GWLB Health Probes

 - Check GWLB Target Group status
-  - In EC2 Console -> Target Groups -> select `ps-lab-security-gwlb`
+  - In EC2 Console -> Target Groups -> select `security-gwlb`
-  - Verify health check settings first in the `Group details` tab
+  - In the `Targets` tab, note that the status of both VM-Series is unhealthy
-  - Switch to `Targets` tab and note that the status of both VM-Series is unhealthy
+  - Switch to `Health Checks` tab to verify health check settings

 > &#10067; What Protocol and Port is the Target Group Health Probe configured to use?